 This mask has an extremely low volume, which is great for serious freedivers - more professional freedivers use this mask than any other.
 The extremely low volume might make some newer divers uncomfortable though.
 For example, a diver who sometimes experiences claustrophobia underwater may want to consider something with a slightly larger volume.
 Chances are good that if you are reading this then you are not one of these type of divers.

-The Sphera is strong enough but the tempered glass lenses like you would find in the Mares Viper are stronger.
+The Sphera is strong enough but the tempered glass lenses like you would find in the Mares Viper and all other masks on this list are much stronger.
 The skirt is made from crystal silicone, which helps create a firm, but comfortable seal.

 Aqua Lung masks are typically high quality and last a long time, so this piece of gear should be a good investment - especially at the current price.

-They are available in two colors, Black - as pictured below - and a clear silicone.
+The Original Sphera was available in two colors, Black - as pictured below - and a clear silicone.
 We always recommend getting a black mask.
+The Sphera X is available in 6 different colour schemes including Black and a Navy Blue.

 The Sphera wins our top spot even though it has the same rating as our runner-up the Mares Viper.

-If you don't get to dive more than once a week and if money is a factor for you then this might be the best freediving mask for you.
+If you don't get to dive more than once a week and if money is a factor for you then the original Sphera mask might be the best freediving mask for you.

 The Mares Viper Freediving Mask was developed in collaboration with worlds best divers and is dedicated to the most demanding free divers and spear fisherman.
 The most notable advantages and disadvantages of the Mares Viper mask include: